neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-summer-school/index.md

 - **Academic or self funding**: £300 per week
 - **Industry**: £600 per week

+Fees include all materials needed, and lunch/refreshments each day.

 ### Financial Assistance
 A number of fee waivers will be available to applicants who would not otherwise be able to attend the summer school.
 A limited number of travel stipends will also be available, but we encourage applicants to apply for